|

 This distilled atmospheric portrait is a glimpse of what was once called a "cultural Chernobyl", Euro- Disney.
 It was shot soon after the amusement park's opening in 1992, just outside of Paris, France.

-Alive in the Land of the Ladies (10 min, color, 16mm, 1993)
+Alive in the Land of the Ladies

-Set in the world of the glam-rock band: Snatch-Patch - Starring Jessie Quitslund, Gordon Terry, John Lane, James Schneider as band members and Alex Tydings' film premiere as the assassin.
+Set in the world of the glam-rock band: Snatch-Patch - Starring Jessie Quitslund, Gordon Terry, John Lane, and James Schneider as band members and Alex Tydings' film premiere as the assassin.